 Hedge Fund and Mutual Fund Equity Exposure

-Hedge Fund and Mutual Fund Equity Exposure Reflecting optimism in the current economic climate, hedge funds and mutual funds have collectively increased their stakes in equities, indicative of a broader market preference for stocks.
+Hedge Fund and Mutual Fund Equity Exposure In a sign of optimism about the current economic climate, hedge funds and mutual funds have collectively increased their stakes in U.S. equities, which paints a picture of growing confidence in the U.S. stock market.
 Image: Goldman Sachs Global Investment Research

 NAAIM – Equity Exposure of U.S. Active Managers